Nareg-B-94/Nareg-B-94/README.md

 - 👋 Hi, I’m @Nareg-B-94
 - 👀 I’m interested in Coding and Programming
 - 🌱 I’m currently learning alot like for ex.
-HTML CSS JS TYPESCRIPT  / Bootstrap & Material Design / Angular / API's ... like the usual normal stuff for every front-end Developer :D
+HTML CSS JS TYPESCRIPT  / Bootstrap & Material Design / Angular / Firebase / API's ... like the usual normal stuff for every front-end Developer :D
 - 💞️ I’m looking to collaborate on lot of cool Projects :)
 - 📫 How to reach me? email: naregb94@gmail.com